APTrust/registry/README.md

 * [Redis](https://redis.io/download) 5.07 or higher
 * [NSQ](https://nsq.io/deployment/installing.html) version 1.20 or higher

 If you're running on Linux or OSX, you'll find the required Redis and NSQ binaries in this repo's .bin/linux and ./bin/osx directories.
-The run.sh script automatically starts them when it runs the server and tests.
+The registry script automatically starts them when it runs the server and tests.

 # Database Setup